streaming-graphs/NOUS/README.md

 This component requires following arguments:

 `[BASE_TYPE]      :   String value of any edge label between source and destination that is considerred as a 'type' of the source.
 Ex. <Barack Obama> rdf:type <Person>`

-`[MIN_SUPPORT]    :   Positive Integer value that specify minimum frequency of any pattern to be considered as "Frequent"` `[TYPE_THRESHOLD] :   Positive Integer value that specify minimum frequency of any Entity to be considered as a "type" ` `[MAX_ITERATIONS] :   Positive Integer value that specify maximum number of iteration performed by graph miner component`
+`[MIN_SUPPORT]    :   Positive Integer value that specify minimum frequency of any pattern to be considered as "Frequent"`

+`[TYPE_THRESHOLD] :   Positive Integer value that specify minimum frequency of any Entity to be considered as a "type" `

+`[MAX_ITERATIONS] :   Positive Integer value that specify maximum number of iteration performed by graph miner component`

 `[SPARK_HOME]/bin/spark-submit --verbose --jars "[PATH_TO_NOUS_JAR]" --master [SPARK_MASTER]  --class "gov.pnnl.aristotle.algorithms.GraphMiner" [PATH_TO_NOUS_JAR]  [BASE_TYPE] [MIN_SUPPORT] [TYPE_THRESHOLD] [MAX_ITERATIONS] [INPUT_FILE_PATH `

+Please look at "Project Structure" section for more information.

 #### Graph Search:

 ## Project Structure:

 NOUS code is organized as multiple maven projects (Check out section on Build/Run and Data to build and run test examples) :

 ### triple_extractor :

 Contains NLP code, takes text documents as input and produces triples of the form subject, predicate, object, timestamp, documentId
 * Parsers:  Identify format and extract data (text, timestamp, language - filters for english language, document metadata), supports: